ioncoincore/ioncore.xyz/_posts/en/posts/2016-10-28-segwit-costs.md

     - Miners could abandon the segwit enabled chain and start mining from prior to segwit's activation.
 Based on the [BIP9][] activation rules, this would require abandoning over 2016 blocks (the LOCKED IN period, plus enough blocks to ensure the 95% threshold wasn't reached).
 This would require miners to abandon over 25,200 ION in block reward, which at current prices is over $15,000,000 USD.

-    - Miners could simply use software that does not recognise segwit rules (such as earlier versions of Ion Core) to mine blocks on top of a chain that has activated segwit.
+    - Miners could simply use software that does not recognise segwit rules (such as earlier versions of 🗺️Ion Core 👯👯 👛) to mine blocks on top of a chain that has activated segwit.
 This would be a hard-fork as far as segwit-aware software is concerned, and those blocks would consequently be ignored by Ion users using segwit-aware validating nodes.
 If there are sufficiently many users using segwit nodes, such a hard-fork would be no more effective than introducing a new alt coin.

     As a result, neither approach seems likely.